Jungfraujoch – Top of Europe

 The train from Kleine Scheidegg to Jungfraujoch leaves roughly 10 minutes later.

 As the highest train station in Europe, there are a few things one needs to prepare before climbing the Jungfrau.
 There are several signs of altitude sickness that one needs to be aware of before making the ascent.
-The following information is pulled directly from Government of the United Kingdoms website, NHS.
+You can find more detailed information at Acclimatisation and Altitude Sickness – How To Prepare And What You Need To Know

 Common symptoms of mild altitude sickness (sometimes called acute mountain sickness) can be similar to a bad hangover ( the symptoms are usually worse at night) and may include: